 Of Norway’s many fjords, Geirangerfjord is doubtless the most beautiful.
 Impressive mountains, numerous waterfalls as well as farms clinging to the steep hillsides give the fjord its unique character.
 Your excursion takes you uphill past the wooden, octagonal Geiranger Church, through the wild Flydal valley where a scenic overview stop is made, and continues around hairpin bends to Lake Djupvatn, and the summit of Mount Dalsnibba.
 From here, there is an amazing panorama of mountains, waterfalls and lakes.

 Alternatively (and weather permitting) the more energetic can spend a few hours kayaking the quiet and spectacular Geirangerfjord with two-person kayaks.
 Geirangerfjord is one of nature’s masterpieces and on UNESCO’s World Heritage List.
-Its description as “the world’s most beautiful fjord” is no exaggeration and it is amidst this dramatic mountain setting that we can experience some spectacular sea kayaking.
+Its description as “the world’s most beautiful fjord” is no exaggeration and it is amidst this dramatic mountain setting that you can experience some spectacular sea kayaking.
 Kayaks provide an amazing perspective from which to view the cascading waterfalls and steep mountain walls.